roy-276/Near-Support-App/contract/README.md

         }
     }

-`send_gift()` implementation can be called with or without a deposit thus payable function.\
+`send_gift()` implementation can be called with or without a deposit thus payable method.\
 json_types U128 is used incase the amount transfered is larger than 2^53.\
 The type of account passed to the function is also checked to confirm it's a valid NEAR AccountId.\
-If the client has sufficient `self.deposit` it will be used for the transaction and the `self.deposit` value be subtracted by the amount sent.
+If the client has sufficient NEAR tokens that will be used for the transaction.
-If the client does not have sufficient `self.deposit`or no deposit the amount will be charged from the attached_deposit if any and the remaining amount be added to the client's `self.deposit` value on the HashMap.\
+If the client does not have sufficient NEAR tokens, it will be charged from the attached_deposit and the remaining tokens be updated on the HashMap.\
 Near_sdk's Promise method is used to make the transactions.

     #[payable]